 The first, second, and third days of the Lunar New Year are holidays in Hong Kong.
 Banks and some public offices will be closed and street markets usually close as well.
 Most shops and restaurants in the major shopping districts remain open with some malls having later hours—public transportation will be running.
 You can celebrate at major attractions and theme parks as they are open.
 Some shopping malls may even lengthen their service hours during the New Year.

-What - Chinese New Year Parade
+What - Chinese New Year Carnival

 When - The First Night of the Lunar New Year

 The second day of New Year sees boats pack the harbor and people thronging the Tsim Sha Tsui waterfront, particularly the Avenue of Stars, for the most spectacular fireworks show in the world (amazingly it's completely computer-controlled).
 The event is actually an extended version of Hong Kong's daily Symphony of Lights show.
 Many people rent a boat to get a perfect view from the harbor.
 If you're heading to the waterfront, you'll need to get there early, as it fills up quickly.
 The fireworks kick off at 8 p.m.
 These top five views of Hong Kong harbor make for ideal viewing spots.

 When - Second day of Chinese New Year at 8:00 p.m.

 Where - Tsim Sha Tsui

 If you know about the New Year Superstitions, you can find out if your efforts to draw good luck have paid off by heading to the horse-racing track.
 The Sha Tin racecourse will be adorned with lanterns and there will even be a lion dance.
 For race fans, one of the major attractions is the Chinese New Year Cup.